 Typically service calls are secured by implementing an API gateway, which acts as the single entry point to receive a call and route traffic onto different services.
 This approach of having a single entry point through authentication has its own merits and demerits.
 Theoretically, an API gateway limits the attack surface; however, it also turns out to be a single point of failure for potential attack vectors.
 Recent research also suggests that most traditional attack vectors target an application through API calls.

-With an increase in the application’s attack surface, a cross-platform centralised security module doesn’t hold ground.
-Through only a network segmentation or a perimeter-based approach, securing microservices is usually considered ineffective and insufficient to limit application threats.
+With an increase in the application’s attack surface, a cross-platform centralized security module doesn’t hold ground.
+Through only a network segmentation or a perimeter-based approach, securing micro services is usually considered ineffective and insufficient to limit application threats.

 We recommend implementing DAST directly into your DevOps cycle; with continuous security checks, you can ensure vulnerabilities are remediated before ever reaching your customers.
 In addition, you can trial Crashtest Security completely free to audit your web applications and register for your 14-Day Free Trial.